Cincinnati Children's Hospital Events

 Heart Institute Family Education Day

 Hosted by the Heart Institute Patient & Family Advisory Council, this free, fun and informative day is designed for patients of all ages impacted by congenital heart disease and their families.
 Topics will help patients and families thrive across the lifespan.
-Continental breakfast, lunch and on-site childcare for children ages 1–12 years old will be provided.
+Continental breakfast, lunch and on-site childcare for children ages 1 to 12 years old will be provided.
 Please visit the Family Education Day website to register.
 Registration is free but required.
 Room: Sabin Auditorium (D1.23).
 Audience: Patients & Family.
 Saturday, September 6, 2025, 8:00 AM – 1:00 PM.
 For more info visit www.cincinnatichildrens.org.

 NEC Symposium 2025: Uniting the Global Community for a World Without NEC